Davon Coleman

-Davon Coleman (born January 11, 1991) is an American former professional football defensive tackle who played in the National Football League (NFL) and Canadian Football League (CFL).
+Davon Coleman (born January 11, 1991) is an American former professional football player who was a defensive tackle in the National Football League (NFL) and Canadian Football League (CFL).
 He played college football at Fort Scott Community College and Arizona State University.
 He was a member of four NFL teams (Dallas Cowboys, Chicago Bears, Tampa Bay Buccaneers, New York Giants) and four CFL teams (Hamilton Tiger-Cats, BC Lions, Toronto Argonauts, Ottawa Redblacks).

 Early life

 Coleman attended Glenville High School.
 As a senior, he received honorable-mention All-Ohio honors.
 He also practiced wrestling.

 College career

 Coleman enrolled a Fort Scott Community College.
 As a redshirt freshman, he tallied 65 tackles, 8.5 tackles-for-loss, 2.5 sacks, two forced fumbles, two passes defensed and one interception.
 He transferred to Arizona State University after the season.

 As a sophomore, he appeared in 13 games with 3 starts.
 He collected 42 tackles (5 for loss), 2.5 sacks, one pass defensed and one forced fumble.
 He had 5 tackles against the University of Southern California.

 As a junior, he played mostly at defensive end (9 starts).
 He posted 66 tackles, 11 tackles for loss (fifth on the team), 5 sacks, one fumble recovery and one blocked extra point.
 He had 9 tackles (2 for loss) and one sack filling in for an injured Will Sutton against the University of Oregon.
 He made 10 tackles against the University of Southern California.
 He had 2 sacks and 3 tackles for loss against Washington State University.

 As a senior, he moved to defensive tackle and started all 13 games.
 He recorded 58 tackles, 8.5 sacks (tied for the team lead) and 15 tackles for loss (third on the team).
 Against the University of Colorado, he had four tackles (2.5 for loss), .5 sacks, forced an intentional grounding in the end zone for a safety and caught a short reception on the goal line from the fullback position for his first career touchdown.
 He made 1.5 sacks and 2.5 tackles for loss against the University of Utah.
 He had 2.5 sacks and 3.5 tackles for loss against UCLA.

 He finished his college career with 166 tackles (31 for loss) and 16 sacks in 39 games (22 starts).